 This programme will enable you to further develop your skills in communications and statistics beyond undergraduate level and will train you to critically evaluate and synthesise aspects of infectious diseases and immunology with practical applications in public health and outbreak control.
 It will also equip you for a range of timely career opportunities in the ongoing pandemic response - and future disease control and public health implementation - across the medical and veterinary sectors in academia and industry, as well as in government departments, international charities and NGOs.

-Please note that this programme is currently subject to University approval.
-It is possible that this course may soon be available for part-time study.
+Please note that this course may soon be available for part-time study.

 Why School of Life Sciences?